-The song belongs from their album, Random Access Memories, which was nominated for a Grammy for Album of the Year in 2014.
+The song belongs to their album, Random Access Memories, which was nominated for a Grammy for Album of the Year in 2014.
 The band has generally kept a quiet profile since then, but they worked with R&B sensation The Weeknd on two tunes in 2016, Starboy and I Feel It Coming.

 Daft Punk Real Faces